Paris fears new protest violence despite Macron’s retreat

 PARIS (AP) — Paris police and store owners are bracing for new violence at protests Saturday, despite President Emmanuel Macron’s surrender over a fuel tax hike that unleashed weeks of unrest.

-Police unions and local authorities are holding emergency meetings Thursday to strategize — while disparate groups of protesters are sharing plans on social networks and chat groups.
+Police unions and local authorities held emergency meetings Thursday to strategize — while disparate groups of protesters did the same, sharing plans on social networks and chat groups.

-After the worst rioting in Paris in decades last weekend, many shops and restaurants in the center of the capital are expected to shut down Saturday, fearing a repeat of the violence.
+Some “yellow vest” protesters called for calm Thursday after the worst rioting in Paris in decades last weekend.
+Many shops and restaurants in the center of the capital are shutting down Saturday, fearing a repeat of the violence.

 Macron on Wednesday agreed to abandon the fuel tax hike, but protesters’ demands have now expanded to other issues.